Expanding contemporary art.

 Studios

-Collaborating with national and international art studios to develop and deliver projects conceived by their artists, organisation, and Jump Left.
+We collaborate with national and international art studios to develop and deliver projects conceived by artists, organisations, and our team.

 Creatives

-Professionals including curators, writers, and publishers, collaborate with artists and us on experimental and commercial initiatives.
+Professionals including curators, writers, and publishers collaborate with us and artists on experimental and commercial initiatives.

 Partners